adiwg/mdBook/mdjson_schema_viewer/README.md

 ##Tools

 ### mdJSON Schema Viewer
-Interactive documenatation tool for the ADIwg JSON standard.
+Interactive documentation tool for the ADIwg JSON standard.

 ### mdJSON Validator
 A tool to test a metadata file written in the ADIwg JSON standard for valid input.